Dragon Window Pet Door (Double Flap)

-- Loosen the thumb screws at the end of the pet door insert.
+- Loosen the height adjustment locks at the end of the pet door insert.
 This allows the spring mechanism to move freely up and down.
 Watch out, it might jump at you the first time!

 Step 2 Insert Into Window Track

 - Insert the panel into the top track of your framing.
 Push the panel into the spring mechanism and swing the bottom of the panel up and over the threshold into the rail at the bottom.
 If you can’t quite clear the track, try swinging in from the outside as the outside track wall may be shorter.

 Step 3 Apply Weather-Stripping

 - Once you have confirmed the panel fits, remove the panel from the track and lay it on its side.